Maanush2004/android_device_lenovo_manning/README.md

 ---

-This device tree can be used to build LineageOS-15.0 for Lenovo K8 Note
+This device tree can be used to build TWRP for Lenovo K8 Note